INFORMATION TECHNOLOGY SERVICES (ITS)

 HKU CAMPUS NETWORK

-The Information Technology Services has installed a high-speed and sophisticated campus network based on 10-Gigabit Ethernet and Fast Ethernet technologies with over 36,000 network access points installed which links together all the computer servers, workstations and PCs in the main and remote campuses.
+ITS has installed a high-speed and sophisticated campus network based on 10-Gigabit Ethernet and Fast Ethernet technologies with over 55,000 network access points installed which links together all the computer servers, workstations and PCs in the main and remote campuses.

-Wireless access to the campus network and Internet is provided by over 2,600 WiFi access points and is available in all centrally-administered classrooms, public areas in the main campus, department offices and halls of student residence.
-Additionally, students can also enjoy WiFi access off-campus at PCCW and Y5Zone WiFi hotspots in town, and at other local and overseas universities using “Universities WiFi” and international “eduroam” capability respectively.
+Wireless access to the campus network and Internet is provided by over 6,000 WiFi access points and is available in all centrally-administered classrooms, public areas in the main campus, department offices and halls of student residence.
+Apart from the University’s WiFi network “HKU”, students can also enjoy WiFi access off-campus at CSL and Y5Zone WiFi hotspots in town, and at other local and overseas universities using “eduroam”.

 The University of Hong Kong is a member of the Joint Universities Computer Centre (JUCC) that manages HARNET (the Hongkong Academic and Research NETwork) and coordinates inter-campus network services among the eight tertiary institutions in Hong Kong.
-The HKU campus network is connected to other tertiary institutions in Hong Kong through a resilient optical network backbone of HARNET that is built on the most advanced optical network platform supporting two 10Gbps ports at each institution to cater for future expansion.
-HARNET is connected to mainland China’s CERNET (China Education and Research Network) and TEIN3 (Trans Eurasia Information Network 3) in Europe through the high-speed connections of HARNET.
-The University also connects to mainland China’s CSTNET (China Science and Technology Network), ASGCNET (Academia Sinica Grid Computing Network) in Taiwan and KREONET (Korea Research Environment Open Network) in Korea.
+The HKU campus network is connected to other tertiary institutions in Hong Kong through a resilient network backbone of HARNET supporting two 10Gbps ports at each institution to cater for future expansion.

-We provide a wide range of IT support services to members of the University.
+ITS provides a wide range of IT support services to members of the University.
 Orientation courses are offered to new students at the start of each academic year.
-Regular IT seminars, induction courses and training workshops on common software packages are also held throughout the year.
-Staff and students may visit our helpdesk office on the first floor of Run Run Shaw Building or send email to firstname.lastname@example.org for assistance on using the central computing and network services.
+Regular IT seminars, induction courses and training workshops on popular IT topics and commonly used software packages are also held throughout the year.
+Students may visit the Service Desk and the General Enquiry Counter on the 1/F of Library Building (Old Wing) or through the multiple channels described at https://www.its.hku.hk/service-desk to get assistance in using the central computing and network services.
+For more information about the services of ITS, please visit its web site at http://www.its.hku.hk.